yairTzach/SlideSmart/README.md

 Install all necessary dependencies: pip install -r requirements.txt

-### Step 3: Configure Environment Variables
-Create a .env file in the root directory with your MongoDB URI and other environment variables:
-MONGODB_URI=mongodb://localhost:27017/slide_smart
-SECRET_KEY=your_secret_key

-### Step 4: Start the Application
+### Step 3: Start the Application
 Launch the application using Flask: python app/main.py

 The app should now be accessible at http://127.0.0.1:5000.
+Note: Ensure that your MongoDB server is running before starting the application.